Vital Basics of Answered Prayer

 "Now is the time to forgive this man and help him back on his feet.
 If all you do is pour on the guilt, you could very well drown him in it."
 (2Corinthians 2:7 Message Bible)

-We're still talking about the vital basics of prayer, remember?
 So far we've covered the importance of praying to the Father, in Jesus' Name, and disciplining yourself to forgive.
 Let's move on.

-Believe You Receive when You Pray
+Believe You Receive When You Pray

 “Therefore I say unto you, What things soever ye desire, when ye pray, believe that ye receive them, and ye shall have them.”
 (Mark 11:24)